defold/extension-review/README.md

 ## LUA Api
 #### defreview.isSupported()
-Is feature supprorted (It's avaliable only on iOS 10.3+)
+Check if the feature supprorted.
+Available only on iOS 10.3+ and Android 5.0+ (API 21+) and the Google Play Store have to be installed.
 #### defreview.requestReview()
-Show window.
+Show review window.

-If you have any questions or suggestions contact me: me@agulev.com
+If you have any issues, questions or suggestions please [create an issue](https://github.com/AGulev/DefVideoAds/issues) or contact me: me@agulev.com